-Atrial septal defect (ASD) is a defect in the wall (septum) between the heart's two upper, or collecting, chambers (atria).
+Atrial septal defect (ASD) is a hole (defect) in the wall (septum) between the heart's two upper, or collecting, chambers (atria).
 One chamber is known as an atrium.
 The septum separates the heart's left and right side.
-Septal defects are sometimes called a 'hole' in the heart.
+A septal defect is sometime called a 'hole' in the heart.

 It is the third most common heart problem that babies are born with.
 Many defects in the atrial septum close themselves and cause no problems.
 Otherwise, they can be closed by keyhole procedure or surgery.
 Most babies born with a defect in the septum have normal survival.

-The ASD is larger than a PFO and may or may not be in the location of the natural hole.
+The ASD is larger than a PFO and may or may not be in the same place as the natural hole.

 ASDs usually occur by themselves without any associated birth defects.
 Sometimes they can occur with other heart problems, or as part of an inherited condition.